I tried Hermes Agent's Mixture of Agents (MoA)

 Use MoA when a hard task benefits from multiple model perspectives but still needs Hermes' normal agent loop: tool calls, follow-up iterations, interrupts, transcript persistence, and the same session context as any other message.

-Claimed Values on HermesBench
+Claimed Values from HermesBench

 | Model | HermesBench Score |